Orthopaedic Surgeon Jobs in USA with Visa Sponsorship

 How to find Orthopaedic Surgeon jobs with visa sponsorship?

 To find Orthopaedic Surgeon jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international medical professionals with sponsoring employers.
-Focus on major hospital systems, academic medical centers, and healthcare networks that commonly sponsor H-1B, O-1, or EB-2 visas for specialized physicians.
+Focus on major hospital systems, academic medical centers, and healthcare networks that commonly sponsor H-1B, O-1 visa, or EB-2 visas for specialized physicians.
 These employers often have established visa sponsorship programs for hard-to-fill medical specialties like orthopaedic surgery.

 What is the prevailing wage requirement for sponsored Orthopaedic Surgeon jobs?